rmylonas/MetaDB/README.md

 ```

-For PCA plotting, you install the *PCA* library to your local **R** installation:
+For PCA plotting, install the *PCA* library to your local **R** installation:
 ```
 sudo R -e 'install.packages("./resources/R/PCA_0.0.2.1.tar.gz", repos = NULL, type="source")'
 ```

+# Workflow

-## User documentation
+## Overview

-### Main workflow

 ![MetaDB workflow](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/workflow.png "MetaDB workflow")

 ISAtab files for Metabolomics should be created with ISAcreator from [MetaboLights](http://www.ebi.ac.uk/metabolights/)).
 ISAtab files can be uploaded to **MetaDB** as a ZIP file.
 Selected Assays are then imported to **MetaMS**.

-MetaDB takes care of the randomization of the given samples.
+MetaDB takes care of the randomization of given samples.
 The randomized sample list can be exported in a CSV format and afterwards be used to setup your MS acquisition.
 Acquired runs are imported back to **MetaMS**, where they can be further processed (**MetaDB** currently supports *.CDF*, *.MzXML* and *.MzData* files).

 The data processing is based on the open source R library [MetaMS](https://github.com/rwehrens/metaMS).
-The processing includes feature detection and identification against compound databases.
+The processing includes feature detection and identification against compound databases, followed by some visualizations for data quality control.

-### Detailed workflow

-This section contains a detailed description of the typical steps to follow when performing an experiment.

-#### ISAtab creation
+## ISAtab creation

 Before starting your experiment, an ISAtab file containing the metadata information of your experiment(s) has to be created.
 To assure compatibility, ISAtab files should be created using MetaboLights (version ???). *Investigation*, *Studies* and *Assays* have to be created as described in the [MetaboLights documentation](http://www.ebi.ac.uk/metabolights/???).